dt1/meetup-py/README.md

 Notes from the Python Meetup, held on October 19, 2016.

-Added some notes about why I used localhost and port.
+Added some notes about why I specified localhost and port.

 Added an extra route showing a form submission.